25 Signs of Lukewarm Christians + Tips to Burn Hot!

 The ways of world should not be in the body of Christ (each individual being responsible for themselves).
 The saints should not be engaged in petty actions, revenge, control, jealousy, manipulation, ill-intentions, etc..
 When we shed ourselves of the things within us that damage our relationships, we can have relationship with the people that God has called us to.
 However, if we won’t die to our dysfunctional patterns how can we bring people into God’s family?

 Related Article: 3 Strategies To Break Generational Patterns

 Who have you stuck out difficult (not abusive) relationships with lately?
 What hard situation have you allowed to refine you?
 When have you done something HARD that didn’t benefit you at all?
-Will you allow God to refine out your imperfections?
+Will you allow God to refine us and remove imperfections?
 Please don’t run away, from your feelings, nor from doing hard things with God.
-Allowing yourself to go there in difficult situations and relationship, gives God the ability to train and prefect us.
+Allowing yourself to go there in difficult situations and relationship, gives God the ability to train and perfect you.

 “Our fathers disciplined us for a short time as they thought best, but God disciplines us for our good, so that we may share in His holiness.
 No discipline seems enjoyable at the time, but painful.
 Later on, however, it yields a harvest of righteousness and peace to those who have been trained by it.
 Therefore strengthen your limp hands and weak knees.
 Make straight paths for your feet, so that the lame may not be debilitated, but rather healed.”
 Hebrews 10:12

 Lakareber Brenda Hope

 Thanks alot for the details explanation on the topic lukewarmness in the different Christians and it’s easy to understand them.